KlumzByte/d2r.runewords.org/README.md

 ### Version 2.6
 * Added the new Runewords.
 * Changed the Terror Zones acordingly to the patch notes.
+* Removed the "Ladder & Single Player Only" note from the old ladder items.

 ### Version 2.5
 * Added the new Sundering charms.